-The Plan's interest in the Master Trust at December 31, 2018 and 2017 is presented at fair value, which has been determined based on the fair value of the underlying investments of the Master Trust.
+The Plan's interest in the Master Trust is presented at fair value, which has been determined based on the fair value of the underlying investments of the Master Trust.

 Plan management uses the following methods and significant assumptions to estimate fair value of investments.
 There have been no changes in the methodologies used at December 31, 2018 and 2017.